Mary Theodosia Mug: Illness and miraculous healing

 Sr. Mug suffered from neuritis, a more painful form of neuropathy, that inhibited her ability to carry out her teaching duties at St. Mary-of-the-Woods college.
 The congregation sent her for mineral baths and cures, but eventually she developed a tumor in her breast.

 She became part of Mother Guérin's canonization process when her healing from cancer was declared a miracle and attributed to the saint.
 On October 30, 1908, sister Mug prayed at the Saint-Mary-of-the-Woods motherhouse, kneeling before Guérin's crypt in the Church of the Immaculate Conception.
 She didn't pray for herself (although she could have, given her health), but for another sister, Joseph Therese O'Connell, who was also ill.
 "While standing there," she wrote to Mother Mary Cleophas, "the thought came into my mind, 'I wonder if she has any power with Almighty God.'
 Instantly I heard in my soul the words, 'Yes, she has.'"

 Before her prayers at Mother Guérin's tomb, Sister Mug's condition had deteriorated considerably, with fainting and vomiting.
 She had suffered nerve damage following a mastectomy for breast cancer at the hospital in Terre Haute, and she had pain in both arms and her right hand, which were difficult to use.
 The cancer had also spread to her abdomen, and Dr. Willien, her physician, did not want to disturb it for fear she would die.
 However, the morning after praying, the lump in her abdomen disappeared, and she could move her arms and hand comfortably.

-Mother Guérin's cause for canonization was opened in Rome the following year, in 1909.
+Mother Guérin's cause for canonization was opened in Rome the following year, in 1909, and it was formally submitted to the Congregation of Rites in 1914.
 A postulator from that process had dismissed Sister Mug's healing, saying it wasn't a miracle.
 Father Andrea Ambrosi became Mother Guérin's postulator in 2006 when she was canonized.
 Ambrosi decided the earlier dismissal was wrong, and accepted the miracle.